jaredcwhite/jaredwhite_website/src/_posts/articles/2021/2021-11-14-3-vital-landmarks-on-road-to-success.md

 ### 3. T-Shaped Skills

-You’re likely familar with this concept.
+You’re likely familiar with this concept.
 It’s all about the relationship between _depth_ of knowledge and _breadth_ of knowledge.

 > “The vertical bar on the letter T represents the depth of related skills and expertise in a single field, whereas the horizontal bar is the ability to collaborate across disciplines with experts in other areas and to apply knowledge in areas of expertise other than one's own.” –[Wikipedia](https://en.wikipedia.org/wiki/T-shaped_skills)